 You can store banana puree in this manner for baby food, but do not keep it for more than 2-3 days for this purpose.

 For a smoothie or milkshake, you can add the frozen bananas into the blender directly from the freezer bag.
-If making bread or muffins, take as much as you want to use out of the freezer bag, place them in a bowl, and keep in the refrigerator for a few hours till they thaw to the original consistency.
+If making bread or muffins, take as much as you want to use out of the freezer bag, place them in a bowl, and keep in the refrigerator for a few hours till they thaw to their original consistency.

 The most notable nutrient in this fruit is potassium, with a large banana containing around 450mg of the essential mineral.
-Freezing the fresh fruit at home does not have any effect on its potassium content, keeping them equally safe and nutritious after thawing.
+Freezing the fresh fruit at home does not have any effect on its potassium content, keeping them equally safe and healthy after thawing.

 It might be a little different with commercially frozen bananas as they are blanched (putting them in boiling water and then plunging in cold water) for about 30-40 seconds before freezing and packaging to increase their shelf life.
 Still, it only makes the fruits lose a little bit of its potassium content, keeping them almost as nutritious as fresh bananas.

 Get email updates about what's new for gardeners this season